 2IFRA the International Fragrance Association is the official body of the perfume industry, for more information see ifrafragrance.org.

 The supplier shall, upon request, be able to present any of for example the following:

 - Valid license for any of for example the following labels:

-- Nordic Swan Ecolabelling for toys, version 2 or version 3.
+- Nordic Swan Ecolabelling for toys, version 3.

 - A-labelling, Danish Fællesrådet för Formnings- & Hobbymaterial.

 - Information about content on the product label or in its product information/product sheet.

 - The supplier’s self-declaration including technical documentation of compliance verified by an accredited verification body, accredited for the task in accordance with ISO/IEC 17029 or equivalent standard.

 For olfactory board games1, gustative games1 and clay containing fragrances also: